 PS: If you don’t follow me on Instagram, consider hopping over and checking it out!
 You’ll see some behind-the-scenes stuff on my stories!

 The first time I made pickled red onions was for my daughter’s birthday party right after we moved into our new house (seriously, two weeks after).
 We did a taco bar with all the fixings because I seriously have no boundaries.
 I made corn casserole, homemade refried beans, cilantro lime rice, from-scratch margaritas, and more.
 One of the things I decided to make on a whim were these onions.
 Pickled onions are fabulous with Mexican food!
 I was so surprised to see them disappear SO quickly!
 Faster than the cheese, you guys!
 I can’t say I blame people, I love these pickled red onions on almost any Mexican dish and tacos are no exception.

 Now, when you open my fridge, you’ll often see a jar of these.
-Once you learn how to pickle red onions, you won’t stop making them either.
-They’re on my agenda to make today, actually.
+Once you learn how to make pickled red onions, you won’t stop making them either.
+They’re on my agenda to make today, actually — they’re so easy!
 One of my favorite ways to eat them is on top of avocado toast.
-It really livens the avocado toast up and the tangy pickled red onions are the perfect contrast to the rich, creamy avocado.
+It really livens up the avocado toast and the tangy pickled red onions are the perfect contrast to the rich, creamy avocado.
 I also love them on tacos, of course, as well as on grilled chicken, or just about anything else I can think of.
 Perfect on sandwiches and wraps, too.
 Oh, and pizza!

 It’s so easy, folks!